Shaft sinking

 Historically, mine shaft sinking has been among the most dangerous of all the mining occupations and the preserve of mining contractors called sinkers.
 Today shaft sinking contractors are concentrated in Canada, Germany, China and South Africa.

 The modern shaft sinking industry is gradually shifting further towards greater mechanisation.
 Recent innovations in the form of full-face shaft boring (akin to a vertical tunnel boring machine) have shown promise but the use of this method is, as of 2019, not widespread.

 Mine shafts

-Mine shafts are vertical or near-vertical tunnels, which are "sunk" as a means of accessing an underground ore body, during of the development of an underground mine.
+Mine shafts are vertical or near-vertical tunnels, which are "sunk" as a means of accessing an underground ore body, during the development of an underground mine.

 The shape (in plan view), dimensions and depth of mine shafts vary greatly in response to the specific needs of the mine they are part of and the geology they are sunk through.
 For example, in North and South America, smaller shafts are designed to be rectangular in plan view with timber supports.
 Larger shafts are round in plan and are concrete lined.

 Mine shafts may be used for a variety of purposes, including as a means of escape in the event of an emergency underground and allowing for the movement of: